galexrt/docs.galexrt.moe/docs/privacy-policy.md

 #### Cloudflare

-We use the “Cloudflare” service provided by Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA. (hereinafter referred to as “Cloudflare”).
+We use the "Cloudflare" service provided by Cloudflare Inc., 101 Townsend St., San Francisco, CA 94107, USA. (hereinafter referred to as "Cloudflare").

 Cloudflare offers a content delivery network with DNS that is available worldwide.
 As a result, the information transfer that occurs between your browser and our website is technically routed via Cloudflare’s network.
 This enables Cloudflare to analyze data transactions between your browser and our website and to work as a filter between our servers and potentially malicious data traffic from the Internet.
 In this context, Cloudflare may also use cookies or other technologies deployed to recognize Internet users, which shall, however, only be used for the herein described purpose.